 Was that a rant?

-I often measure myself against Dorcas Smucker’s writing.
-I like to steer clear of discussing social trends and politics.
-But here she is, a Mennonite minister’s wife, school principal, grass seed warehouse operator, mother of six, columnist for the Register-Guard and author, and she meets any subject with grace and objectivity.
+I have high regard for Dorcas Smucker’s writing.
+Like her, I prefer to steer clear of going deep into social trends and politics.
+But here she is, a Mennonite minister’s wife, mother of six, columnist for the Register-Guard and author, and she is able to meet any subject with grace and objectivity.
 And without adding to our already maxed-out brains.

 She delivered just the encouragement I needed this week when she said she dealt with the craziness by feeding her hunger for the Bible.
-She also counsels the discouraged young people in her life by telling them they need more Jesus and more talking with “real people with real voices who speak real words.”
+She also counsels the discouraged young people in her life by telling them they need more Jesus and more talking with “real people with real voices who speak real words” and less of looking to digital friends.

 Like my son would say, “BAM!”

 What a perfect way to describe the thought-cleaning I do.
 It’s like keeping up on computer maintenance.
 I don’t wait till it gets sick and performs poorly before I defrag or chkdsk, or whatever.
-And I don’t wait till my mind gets gunked up before I scrub the filters.
-I make Bible reading and study a top priority.
+And I don’t wait till my mind gets gunked up before I scrub the filters with good dose of Bible reading time.

 “My son, pay attention to what I say; turn your ear to my words.
 Do not let them out of your sight, keep them within your heart; for they are life to those who find them and health to one’s whole body.
 Above all else, guard your heart, for everything you do flows from it” (Proverbs 4:20-23 NIV).